EdenEast/nyx/readme.md

   - `secrets/` - A folder of secrets used by the user
 - `lib/` - List of helper functions
 - `nix/` - Nix package manager configurations
+  - `isos` - Nix configuration that builds `iso` as output
   - `overlays/` - Nix overlays
   - `pkgs/` - Self packaged applications
+- `system` - Machine configuration for both `nixos` and `macos`
+  - `common` - Configuration that is common between `nixos` and `macos`
+    - `modules` - Common modules between the two operating systems
+    - `profiles` - Common profiles between the two operating systems
+  - `darwin` - MacOS machine configuration
+    - `hosts/` - The definition of a MacOS machine
+    - `modules/` - MacOS modules
-- `nixos/` - Machine configurations
+    - `profiles/` - A collection of module configurations
+    - `secrets/` - Secrets used for a machine host
+  - `nixos` - Nixos machine configuration
     - `hosts/` - The definition of a nixos machine
     - `modules/` - Nixos modules
     - `profiles/` - A collection of module configurations
     - `secrets/` - Secrets used for a machine host
+- `user` - Configuration values linked to a specific user

 ## Dotfiles